toniogn/software-challenge/README.md

 ### Level 1

-Set up an React App from scratch.
-That retrieves and display the list of geneset available.
+Set up a React App from scratch.
+That retrieves and displays the list of genesets available.
 The user should be able to see the list of genesets with the geneset's title and the list of genes inside it.

 ### Level 2